Clinical Neuromuscular

 • AChR binding Ab = most commonly ordered (~85% sensitive in generalized MG, only ~50% in ocular MG); AChR modulating Ab increases sensitivity when combined

-• MuSK Ab is IgG4 — this is why complement inhibitors (eculizumab) don’t work and why the disease is “antibody-mediated” without complement deposition at the NMJ
+• MuSK Ab is IgG4 — IgG4 does not fix complement, so complement inhibitors (eculizumab, ravulizumab, zilucoplan) are not expected to be effective in MuSK MG; the disease is “antibody-mediated” without complement deposition at the NMJ

-• ~10–15% of MG patients have a thymoma; conversely, 30–50% of thymoma patients develop MG — CT chest is mandatory in ALL newly diagnosed MG
+• ~10–15% of MG patients have a thymoma; conversely, 30–50% of thymoma patients develop MG — CT chest is recommended at diagnosis to evaluate for thymoma

 • Anti-striated muscle Ab (titin, ryanodine receptor) in a patient with MG = search for thymoma (~85% specificity)